kai2128/fas-file-allocation-simulator/src/pages/docs/index.md

 FAS is a learning tool to learn file system through the simulation of file action (create, delete, read, write, append) on a file system and visualize how the data are stored in the disk.
 File system is the that define the structure of the disk and the way the data are stored.
 File system aims to achieve better performance by make sure data of a file are stored contiguously on the disk which increase the reading speed according to Principle of Locality.

 FAS focus on the allocation of file, the data structure and how files are being read and write in different file system.

-The file size used in FAS does not follow the real file size.
-The smallest data unit is 1 disk block.
+The free block searching algorithm implemented using first fit for creation of file.
 All file size are base on disk block.

 It simplify the concept of file system and does not represent the real implementation of the file system.
 But it provide a general idea for understanding how a file system works.